britram/taps-transports/draft-ietf-taps-transports.md

 This enables receivers to join a session asynchronously, at their own discretion, receive the content and leave the session.
-In this case, data content is typically sent continuously, in loops.
-FLUTE/ALC also supports the transfer of an object stream, with loose real-time constraints.
+In this case, data content is typically sent continuously, in loops (also known as "carousels").
+FLUTE/ALC also supports the
+transfer of an object stream, with loose real-time constraints.
 This is particularly useful to carry 3GPP DASH when scalability is a requirement and unicast transmissions over HTTP cannot be used ({{MBMS}}, section 5.6).
-In this case, packets are sent in sequence, in push mode.
-However FLUTE/ALC is not well adapted to byte- and message-streaming and other solutions could be preferred (e.g., FECFRAME {{RFC6363}} with real-time flows).
+In this case, packets are sent in sequence using push mode.
+FLUTE/ALC is not well adapted to byte- and message-streaming and other solutions could be preferred (e.g., FECFRAME {{RFC6363}} with real-time flows).

 The FLUTE file delivery instantiation of ALC provides a metadata delivery service.
 Each object of the FLUTE/ALC session is described in a dedicated entry of a File Delivery Table (FDT), using an XML format (see {{RFC6726}}, section 3.2).
-This metadata can include (but is not restricted to) a URI attribute (to identify and locate the object), a media type attribute, a size attribute, an encoding attribute, or a message digest attribute.
+This metadata can include, but is not restricted to, a URI attribute (to identify and locate the object), a media type attribute, a size attribute, an encoding attribute, or a message digest attribute.
 Since the set of objects sent within a session can be dynamic, with new objects being added and old ones removed, several instances of the FDT can be sent and a mechanism is provided to identify a new FDT Instance.

-In order to provide robustness against packet erasures and improve the efficiency of the on-demand mode, FLUTE/ALC relies on packet erasure coding (AL-FEC).
-AL-FEC encoding happens proactively (since there is no feedback and therefore no (N)ACK-based retransmission) and ALC packets containing repair data are sent along with ALC packets containing source data.
+To provide robustness against packet loss and improve the efficiency of the on-demand mode, FLUTE/ALC relies on packet erasure coding (AL-FEC).
+AL-FEC encoding is proactive (since there is no feedback and therefore no (N)ACK-based retransmission) and ALC packets containing repair data are sent along with ALC packets containing source data.
 Several FEC Schemes have been standardized; FLUTE/ALC does not mandate the use of any particular one.
 Several strategies concerning the transmission order of ALC source and repair packets are possible, in particular in on-demand mode where it can deeply impact the service provided